2023 State of Cyber Maturity for Australian Law Firms

 Interestingly, the stats for these findings were being collected at around the same time as major Australian organisations Optus and Medibank have suffered significant data breaches.
 More recently, ASX-listed lender Latitude Financial suffered a major cyber-attack that saw somewhere around 300K customer identification documents stolen.

-Keen to proceed, but uncertain on cost-effectiveness
+Keen to proceed, but uncertain on cost-effectiveness?

 Respondents to this survey sometimes indicated that there were areas in which they might like to improve their organisation’s information security maturity, but that they were uncertain how to proceed in a cost-effective way.
 Here are some ideas (all of which are referenced in detail, in the report) to consider: